ehong-tl/micropySX126X/README.md

 # micropySX126X
 Micropython library for Semtech SX126X LoRa module.
-This micropython library is ported from [RadioLib](https://github.com/jgromes/RadioLib) by jgromes.
+This micropython library is ported and modified from [RadioLib](https://github.com/jgromes/RadioLib) by jgromes.
 This library is tested with Pycom WiPy 3.0 and SX1262DVK1PAS dev kit.

 ## Constructors(Similar for SX1261 and SX1268)